M. Ajmal

-Mohammad Ajmal Qadri (popularly known as Ajmal) (17 May 1910 - 19 June 1988) was a British-Indian-born Pakistani actor, best known for his role as Kaido in classic Pakistani Punjabi film Heer Ranjha (1970 film).
+Mohammad Ajmal Qadri (popularly known as Ajmal) (17 May 1910 - 19 June 1988) was a Pakistani actor, best known for his role as Kaido in the classic Pakistani Punjabi film Heer Ranjha.

 This film had super-hit music by music director Khwaja Khurshid Anwar and song lyrics by Ahmad Rahi.
-Qadri played the same role in the previously made film Heer (1955 film) in Pakistan which was directed by the veteran film director Nazir Ahmed Khan.
+Qadri played the same role in the previously made film Heer (1955) which was directed by the veteran film director Nazir Ahmed Khan.

 Early life and career

+Ajmal was born on 17 May 1910 and started acting in 1930s.
+He was praised for his massive screen presence, sharp expressions, and a powerful baritone voice that made him fit for heavy supporting and villainous roles.
+Over a career spanning five decades (1937–1988), he appeared in 212 films, including 135 Punjabi and 77 Urdu productions.

+He entered the film industry before the creation of Pakistan, debuting in the pre-partition Punjabi film Sohni Mahiwal (1937), shot in Lahore.
+After the partition of British India, he resumed his acting career in Pakistan with the Urdu movie Hichkolay (1949).
 Ajmal was mostly seen in supporting roles in Pakistani movies.
-His movies tally is 212 (77 Urdu films and 135 Punjabi films).
-His first film in Pakistan was Hichkolay (1949).
-Ajmal was born on 17 May 1910 and died on 19 June 1988 in Lahore.
 He was the elder brother of Punjabi films lead actor Akmal.

+Death

+Ajmal died on 19 June 1988 in Lahore and was laid to rest at Garden Town Graveyard (Cemetery), Lahore.

 Selected filmography

-Ajmal was introduced in the pre-1947 Lahore-made Punjabi film Sohni Mahiwal in 1937.

 He started as a villain actor and appeared in many movies like: